asofio/minimal-api-aks-poc/deploy-to-aks.md

 pod/minimalapiakspoc-deployment-7cb8bc6b55-p9nrr   1/1     Running   0          104s
 ```

 Use `kubectl get pods` to monitor the deployment of the image to AKS.
-Also, execute `kubectl get svc` to look up the external IP that was assigned to the service that was just deployed.
+Execute `kubectl get svc` to look up the external IP that was assigned to the service that was just deployed.
 You should see something like this:

 ![Kubernetes Service](/assets/service.png)